Bureau of Indian Affairs, Interior.

 After contracting with the Center of Indigenous Research & Justice (CIRJ), the BIA shepherded an “information gathering phase” beginning with a workshop to discuss a plan of action in updating the Code, at the Office on Victims of Crime's National Indian Nations Conference in Palm Springs, California on December 12, 2014.
 In April 2015, BIA made available a Discussion Draft on the BIA Web site for review and comment.
 The CIRJ contractor presented details on the Discussion Draft at the 2015 Annual Federal Bar Indian Law Conference.
 The BIA held a listening session on the Discussion Draft at the 2015 National Congress of American Indians' Mid-Year Conference in Saint Paul, Minnesota.
 NCAI hosted a follow-up webinar in November 2015 on Juvenile Justice with a focus on the principles of the Model Indian Juvenile Code update.

 II.
 Summary of the Model Indian Juvenile Code

-We have considered the comments received on the draft; and now issue the updated and annotated Model Indian Juvenile Code available at: http://www.bia.gov/cs/groups/xojs/documents/document/idc2-047015.pdf or by contacting the person listed in the FOR FURTHER INFORMATION CONTACT section of this notice.
-The updated Code is available in both an Annotated PDF and a Microsoft Word version which can be adapted for each Tribe's needs.
+The full draft Model Indian Juvenile Code is available at: http://www.bia.gov/cs/groups/xojs/documents/document/idc1-033097.pdf or by contacting the person listed in the FOR FURTHER INFORMATION CONTACT section of this notice.
 Further information is available on the Tribal Justice Support Directorate's page at http://www.bia.gov/WhoWeAre/BIA/OJS/ojs-services/ojs-tjs/index.htm.

 End Supplemental Information